Vyral/base-template/_posts/2019-02-11-whens-the-best-time-to-sell-once-spring-hits.md

 First, look at the history of home sales in your area for the previous six months to a year.
 This means homes in your price range, zip code, subdivision, and any nearby new construction subdivisions. **Look at the market’s absorption data to know how many homes sold versus how many didn’t at any given time.&nbsp;**

-With that in mind, look at when the market will be least-competitive.
+With that in mind, look at when the market will be the least competitive.
 In new construction subdivisions, builders often offer promotions and price reductions for their spec homes, and you don’t want to compete against that kind of thing.

 {% include pullquote.html %}